Crypto-TII/the-sqisign-1d/README.md

 ./sqisign_bench_verif_kat_lvl1_p248_parallel_uncompressed 100
 ```

-## PQM4
+## pqm4

-Several modifications are needed to run with pqm4, including flattening the entire directory structure and selecting only part of the source files.
-This process is automatized by navigating to the `pqm4` directory and running the `flatten_sources_for_pqm4.sh` script.
-Refer to https://github.com/mupq/pqm4 for further instructions.
+Several modifications are needed to run with pqm4, including flattening the entire directory structure and selecting only the needed source files.

+This process is automated by running the script `pqm4/flatten_sources_for_pqm4.sh` script, from the root folder of the repository.
+It creates several folders starting with `sqisign`, which are to be copied to the `mupq/crypto_sign` folder of the pqm4 repository.

+A fork of pqm4 incorporating the required changes is available at https://github.com/Crypto-TII/the-sqisign-1d-pqm4, in the `sqisign` branch.

 ## License